Behaviour Consultations at Puppy Plus

 Where will the Behavioural Consultation take place

-All of our behavioural consultations take place at our training barn near Newtown.
+All our Behavioural consultations take place at the Puppy Plus Training Barn near Newtown.

 Making an appointment.